dladowitz/concepts/README.md

 <br>

 ## Polymorphism
-Polymorphism is useful when you have one class that can `belongs_to` multiple classes.
+Polymorphism is useful when you have one class that can belong to (`belongs_to`) multiple classes.

 For example say you are Facebook and you want to create a class called "Pages".
-A page can belong to either a single User or a Business.
+A page can belong to either a User object or a Business object.

 Instead of the Pages class having multiple foriegn keys like `user_id` and `business_id` we use polymorphism like this: